RobbeBuyle/PassionProject/README.md

 I don't really have a company or institution I'm developing this app for.
 The main target audience for this app would be forgetful people or someone that needs that little encouragement to complete a set of tasks.
 It would also be useful tool for students so they can easily track their progress and check if they have everything on an assignment.

 ## Planning
-Week 1 (04/11).
+Week 1 (11/11).
 In this week, the design of the app should be done so that I have a clear vision what needs to be programmed.
 I also would like to run some tests with Flutter aswel as watch some Tutorials and read the docs of the                       Flutter framework.

-week 2 (11/11).
+week 2 (18/11).
 Week 2 = Front-end week!
 Learning the positioning, styling and interaction of widgets will be key this week.

-week 3 (18/11).
-Since there is another project going on during week 2, this week would be used to do the rest of the front-end
+week 3 (25/11).
+During this week, I would like to continue to work on the front-end of the app.
-                work that is still left over.
 Idealy, I would also be doing                 some tests on the best way of writing a backend to save the lists in.

-week 4 (25/11).
+week 4 (02/12).
 In this week, making CRUD-operations to a database will be the main focus.

-week 5 (02/12).
+week 5 (09/12).
 In this week, I would like to perfect the backend of the app and look into implementing authentication.

-week 6 (09/12).
-Let's get moving!
-Creating and implementing Flare animations into the Flutter app will be my main objective
+Also,                 let's get moving!
+Creating and implementing Flare animations into the Flutter app will be my main objective                   this week.
-                this week.

-week 7 (16/12).
-The final week will be used to perfect and stress-testing the application on all platforms.
-I would also like
+week 6 (16/12).
+The final week will also be used to perfect and stress-testing the application on all platforms.
+If possible,                 continuous delivery would be a really awesome concept to check out.
-                to add the possibility to change a saved list and save that changed list to your own account.

 ## Blog
 I will be documenting my work and experiences with Flutter as I go on my Medium-blog labeled with PPP#.